 - Farm Work Australia – Facebook page that shares job ads

-Also don’t dismiss the various employment agencies that can be found right around the country.
+Also don’t dismiss the various employment agencies that can be found travelling Australia.
 Try the following –

 - Programmed Employment – recruit for a variety of jobs

 - Rural Enterprises – harvest and farm work